awslabs/amazon-qldb-shell/README.md

-# Amazon QLDB Python CLI
+# Amazon QLDB Shell

-This tool provides a Command Line Interface (CLI) to send PartiQL statements to [Amazon Quantum Ledger Database (QLDB)](https://aws.amazon.com/qldb/).
+This tool provides an interface to send PartiQL statements to [Amazon Quantum Ledger Database (QLDB)](https://aws.amazon.com/qldb/).
  This tool is not intended to be incorporated into an application or adopted for production purposes.
  The objective of the tool is to give developers, devops, database administrators, and anyone else interested the opportunity for rapid experimentation with QLDB and [PartiQL](https://docs.aws.amazon.com/qldb/latest/developerguide/ql-reference.html).
 ## Prerequisites